How do I make an appointment?

 Students may request a clinical appointment one of three ways:

-- Calling the Counseling Center at 508-286-3905 to speak with the Office Manager, or follow the voicemail prompts to leave a message.
+- Calling the Counseling Center at 508-286-3905 to speak with a staff member,, or follow the voicemail prompts to leave a message.

 - Submit an Appointment Request Form on InsideWheaton